On the Mimetic Faculty: Summary and reception

 Goebbels's article had been released in the book Die Zeit ohne Beispiel, shortly after Benjamin's death.
-Nevertheless, a student, disciple, and literary executor of Benjamin's estate, Theodor Adorno, cribbed the beginning and ending movements of his masterwork The Dialectic of the Enlightenment—published in 1944 as Philosophische Fragmente while the war was still unfolding—from Benjamin's at that time still esoteric and unpublished material on language culminating in On the Mimetic Faculty, reading it against the sentiments broadcast in Goebbels 'Mimickry.'
-The chapter on Antisemitism in the Dialectic of the Enlightenment thus represents—within this specific dimension—Benjamin's retort to Goebbels from beyond the grave in regards to Goebbel's proposal that 'Mimickry' should be understood as a sufficient object cause for carrying out the extermination of the Jews, a proposal delivered during the commission of the Holocaust.
+Nevertheless, a student, disciple, and literary executor of Benjamin's estate, Theodor Adorno, cribbed the beginning and ending movements of his masterwork The Dialectic of the Enlightenment—published in 1944 as Philosophische Fragmente while the war was still unfolding—from Benjamin's at that time still esoteric and unpublished material on language culminating in On the Mimetic Faculty, reading it against the sentiments broadcast in Goebbels's "Mimickry".
+The chapter on Antisemitism in the Dialectic of the Enlightenment thus represents—within this specific dimension—Benjamin's retort to Goebbels from beyond the grave in regards to Goebbel's proposal that "Mimickry" should be understood as a sufficient object cause for carrying out the extermination of the Jews, a proposal delivered during the commission of the Holocaust.
 Mimesis is not a specifically ‘Jewish’ ability, Benjamin's essay shows, but a human capacity.

 Indeed, mimesis appears to be the trait whose hypertrophic development in the sphere of spoken and written language distinguished human beings from all other members of the animal kingdom in the first place.
 The Nazis, imitating the mythologically counterfeit and fictionalized Jewish council in the Protocols of the Elders of Zion in their own plots to take over the world, had themselves been pantomiming their way to power all along.
 The genocidal hatred of Jews within the Third Reich's inner circle, then, may be read—at least in part, as Adorno argues—as a projection and displacement of discomfort and repressive denial about the nature and source of symbolic powers and of the modes by which these symbolic powers establish themselves as nations and principalities ruling over the earth.

 To a large extent, the framework described in Benjamin "On the Mimetic Faculty" finds confirmation in the Ritual/Speech Coevolution hypothesis, a major modality of the current working theory about the origin of language amongst anthropologists and linguists over the past several decades.